harmony 鸿蒙UIAbility Lifecycle

 Create

 The Create state is triggered when the UIAbility instance is created during application loading.
 It corresponds to the onCreate() callback.
-In this callback, you can perform application initialization operations, for example, defining variables or loading resources.
+In this callback, you can perform page initialization operations, for example, defining variables or loading resources.

-import Want from '@ohos.app.ability.Want';
+import { AbilityConstant, UIAbility, Want } from '@kit.AbilityKit';

 export default class EntryAbility extends UIAbility {

-onCreate(want: Want, launchParam: AbilityConstant.LaunchParam) {
+onCreate(want: Want, launchParam: AbilityConstant.LaunchParam): void {

-// Initialize the application.
+// Initialize the page.

 }